keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 ### Not all sunshine and rainbows in the cloud

-At this same time Apple announces that they are [scanning everyone's photos](https://towardsdatascience.com/apples-neuralhash-how-it-works-and-ways-to-break-it-577d1edc9838) to make sure they don't contain a potato.
-Don't worry, they aren't actually looking to see if the photo is or is not a potato.
+At this same time Apple announces that they are [scanning everyone's photos](https://towardsdatascience.com/apples-neuralhash-how-it-works-and-ways-to-break-it-577d1edc9838) to make sure they don't contain CSAM.
+Don't worry, they aren't actually looking to see if the photo contains a CSAM.
 Until they aren't.
-They pinky promise.
+They pinky-promise they will only ever look for CSAM, even though they could look for anything they wanted.

 I pay Apple to store my photos in the cloud.
 I thought they were encrypted, right?
 So now they're scanning them _on my device_ because they can't look at them on the cloud, because they're encrypted. `wat`.